aaron-grau/curic/react/projects/todos/README.md

 + Make your controller actions serve JSON-formatted responses.
 + Define a private helper method for `todos_params`.

-For example, your `show` and `index` actions should look something like this:
+For example, your `show` and `create` actions should look something like this:
 ```rb
 # app/controller/api/todos_controller.rb
 def show